UzerBagban/Blinkit-Sales-Analysis-Project/README.md

-🛒 Blinkit Sales Analysis (SQL Project)
+🛒 Blinkit Sales Analysis (SQL + Power BI Project)

-This project includes SQL queries and data exploration steps carried out on the "Blinkit Sales Dataset", obtained from Kaggle.
-The objective is to analyze the sales of items, the distribution of fat content, ratings, outlet performance, and sales trends at different dimensions such as year, item type, outlet type, and location.
+This project consists of SQL queries and data exploration tasks performed on the "Blinkit Sales Dataset," downloaded from Kaggle.
+The goal is to examine the sales of products, fat content distribution, ratings, outlet performance, and sales trends across various dimensions like year, product type, outlet type, and location.
+The project also includes an interactive Power BI dashboard for visual data exploration.

 📊 Dataset Overview